sirjonasxx/G-ExtensionStore/README.md

 ## Updating an extension

-Create a new version of the extension and follow the steps from "Submitting an extension" again, but also delete the old folder in the PR.
+Create a new version of the extension and follow the steps from "Submitting an extension" again, do not forget to update `extensions.json` with the new version.

-You're only allowed to overwrite existing files if it is to set `stable` to `false`.
-Otherwise, always create a new version
+It is also possible to update an extension without setting a new version, for example when updating the description or screenshot.
+As soon as you have any changes in `extension.json`, or if the `command` value in `extension.json` changes, you need to set a new version.

 ## Other information